Holybag/LexicalDensity/README.md

 # LexicalDensity
   This project is backend app to get lexical density.
-This program made by Node.js with express and using mongodb with mongoose.
+This program made by Node.js with express and using mongodb.

 ## Project Information